redwoodjs/redwood/docs/docs/how-to/using-nvm.md

 :::caution
 You'll need to [install yarn](https://yarnpkg.com/getting-started/install) **for each version of Node that you install.**

-> "The preferred way to manage Yarn is through [Corepack](https://nodejs.org/dist/latest/docs/api/corepack.html), a new binary shipped with all Node.js releases starting from 16.10." <br />-[From the Yarn documentation](https://yarnpkg.com/getting-started/install)

-Corepack is included with all Node.js >=16.10 installs, but you must opt-in.
+[Corepack](https://nodejs.org/dist/latest/docs/api/corepack.html) is included with all Node.js >=16.10 installs, but you must opt-in.
 To enable it, run the following command:

 ```bash
 corepack enable